Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 - Was a

-canvaselement passed? - Was the call made after the canvas drawing was complete?
+canvaselement passed? - Was it called after the canvas drawing was complete?

 - Was it discarded due to excessive size?

-2. Why is auto mode not frame-by-frame recording?¶
+2. Why is automatic mode not frame-by-frame recording?¶

 The current version already supports automatic recording, but it is not "frame-by-frame video".